 Catching Up With Eric Beatty Part 1

 We have enjoyed the chance to catch up with folks in the engineering, technical and design community.
-Its been a great opportunity to learn more about their path in life – whether it be personal, educational, or professional.
-As we learn more through these discussions, its clear that there is a repetitive theme that seems to carry through every conversation community.
+It’s been a great opportunity to learn more about their path in life – whether it be personal, educational, or professional.
+As we learn more through these discussions, it’s clear that there is a repetitive theme that seems to carry through every conversation – community.

-Its no surprise that our 2020 DriveWorks SWUGN Leader of the Year, Eric Beatty would be any different.
+It’s no surprise that our 2020 DriveWorks SWUGN Leader of the Year, Eric Beatty would be any different.
 We recently caught up with Eric where he shared with us a bit more about his background, his education and how he started the Seattle Area SOLIDWORKS Power User Group.

 If you missed it, catch up on Part One here.